-- 1. The principal problem of operation combustion system with semi-open combustion chamber consists in to assure that jet-stream outflow from prechamber to main combustion chamber begins when the piston is at TDC, and the jet-stream will have a sufficient energy to displace quickly all combustion chamber, before the clearance between piston crown and partition appears. - 2.
-The combustion system with semi-open combustion chamber enables the improvement of engine performances: engine efficiency, repeatability of ignition, reliability improvement, exhaust emissions if the combustion systems parameters will be well matched.
+1. The principal problem of combustion system operation with semi-open combustion chamber consists in to assure that jet-stream outflow from prechamber to main combustion chamber begins when the piston is at TDC, and the jet-stream will be have a sufficient energy to displace quickly all combustion chamber, before the clearance between piston crown and partition appears.

+2. The combustion system with semi-open combustion chamber enables the improvement of engine performances: engine efficiency, repeatability of ignition, reliability improvement, exhaust emissions decreasing if the combustion systems parameters will be well matched.

-- 3. The research results show that the growth of compression ratio caused an improvement of combustion system performances; an increase of maximum cycle pressure and useful work field. - 4.
-The improvement of the performances is caused mainly by shortening of the combustion chamber length and approaching of supposed combustion course. - 5.
-The increment of maximum cycle pressure values was bigger when compression ratio growths from smaller compression ratios; growth of compression ratio from 6:1 to 10:1 causes growth of maximum pressure about 2.3 time, but from 10:1 to 12:1 only 4.2 percent. - 6.
-Visualisation of combustion process showed that in the sharp edges of combustion chamber the strong swirls are formed which had a big influence on combustion course.
+3. The research results show that the growth of compression ratio caused an improvement of combustion system performances; an increase of maximum cycle pressure and combustion efficiency (useful work field).

+4. The improvement of the performances is caused mainly by shortening of the combustion chamber length, intensification turbulences, and earlier approaching of supposed combustion course.

+5. The increment of maximum cycle pressure values was bigger when compression ratio growths at smaller compression range; growth of compression ratio from 6:1 to 10:1 causes growth of maximum pressure about 2.3 time, but from 10:1 to 12:1 only 4.2 percent.

+6. Visualisation of combustion process showed that in the sharp edges of combustion chamber the strong swirls are formed.